Chaitanya (film): Plot

 The police commissioner, who is a close associate of Harischandra Prasad, attempts to solve the mysterious murder of D.I.G. and the journalist.
 The criminal's henchman plans to blast the water tanker and kill Chaitanya, who flees from Srungavarapukota prison in the same water tanker.
 But, after a battle with the henchman inside the water tanker, Chaitanya escapes and jumps from the water tanker into a lake, and the henchman dies in the water tanker explosion.
-Police send Chaitanya's case to CBI as they come to the conclusion that it was Chaitanya who was killed in the explosion.
-Chaitanya gets to participate in the One Halt Race by joining at a milestone on the route, in the guise of the garage assistant's race car.
+Police sent Chaitanya's case to CBI as they concluded that it was Chaitanya who was killed in the blast.
+Chaitanya gets to participate in the One Halt Race by joining at a milestone on the route in the guise of the garage assistant's race car.
 He finds out that the photographs of D.I.G.'s murder caught by his journalist friend are hidden in one of the three cars of the rally.
 In another twist, Padmini happens to drive the car in which 1 photograph was hidden.

 How Chaitanya unweaves the mystery behind all this crime and how Padmini & Chaitanya fall in love in the process and identify the high-profile criminal adds to the rest of the plot and suspense in the film.
-The D.I.G. was killed by three people.
-According to the pictures, the guy in the brown coat is the police commissioner, who claims to be the gangster.
+Three people killed the D.I.G..
+According to the pictures, the guy in the brown coat is the police commissioner, who claims to be a gangster.
 The police commissioner forces Harischandra and Padmini to join the drug trade.
-Chaitanya manages to reach the commissioner's safehouse, where it's revealed that Harischandra's the high-profile criminal.
-Commissioner didn't know that someone else was the mafia, boss.
+Chaitanya manages to reach the commissioner's safehouse, where it's revealed that Harischandra's a high-profile criminal.
+The commissioner didn't know that someone else was the mafia boss.
 Harischandra kills the commissioner.
-When Chaitanya shows up, he realizes that Padmini's father was the gangster who is responsible for the illegal drug trade, arms trafficking, DIG's murder, Sudhakar's murder, and ordered his gang to frame Chaitanya.
-The film ends with Chaitanya killing Harishchandra, the gangster, when he attempts to shoot him.
+When Chaitanya shows up, he realizes that Padmini's father is the gangster who is responsible for the illegal drug trade, arms trafficking, DIG's murder, and Sudhakar's murder.
+He orders his gang to frame Chaitanya.
+The film ends with Chaitanya killing Harishchandra, the gangster when he attempts to shoot him.